-When discussing warehouse optimization the same principle applies.
+Warehouse optimization requires careful planning and execution.
 To operate at your best you must prepare.
-Whether you are a seasoned vet or new to running a warehouse, there are steps you can take to ensure that you are getting the highest level of efficiency from your warehouse.
-In this post, I will give you the information and resources you need to get your warehouse in tip top shape.
+Whether you are a seasoned vet or new to running a warehouse, these are steps you can take to optimize your warehouse in order to grow your business.
+In this post, I will give you the information and resources you need to get your warehouse in tip-top shape.

-Although mistakes are unavoidable, it is imperative that you get all of your ducks in a row and minimize them while you still can.
+With this statistic in mind, it’s imperative you minimize mistakes while you still can and optimize your warehouse.
 There has never been a better time to step up your game and capitalize on consumer spending and the rising use of eCommerce.

-The first rule for optimizing your warehouse is to get organized!
+The first rule for optimizing your warehouse is to get organized.
 Without a well-planned method for organization, warehouse managers quickly find themselves in over their heads.
 Floor plans and employee safety need to be optimized before all else.
-Even if you are already operational the potential saving from optimizing may be worth considering.

 Begin by mapping out the layout of your warehouse.
-Optimize your floor plan by using your space’s full capacity.
+Use your space’s full capacity to optimize the layout.
 Appropriate use of warehouse space allows your staff to get jobs done faster and complete more jobs in a day.
 Not only do you allow employees to work smarter, but you also save on overhead cost by not expanding unnecessarily.

-- Measuring the space you have to work with.
+- Measure the space you have to work with.

 - Define storage, sorting, shipping, office, and product locations.